This article is reviewed regularly by Wego’s editorial team to ensure that the content is up to date & accurate

 The nationals of these countries do not require any prior visa arrangements before travelling to Qatar.
 Visitors intending to stay in Qatar must hold a valid hotel booking for the duration of the stay.

-The countries eligible for the Qatar visa on arrival will, however, be divided into two categories depending on the types of visas on arrival they are eligible for.
+The countries eligible for the Qatar visa on arrival will, however, be divided into two categories depending on the types of visas they are eligible for on arrival.

 90-day stay period

-Antigua and Barbuda, Argentina, Austria, Bahamas, Belgium, Bulgaria, Croatia, Cyprus, Czech Republic, Denmark, Dominican Republic, Estonia, Finland, France, Germany, Greece, Holland, Hungary, Iceland, Italy, Latvia, Liechtenstein, Lithuania, Luxembourg, Malaysia, Malta, Netherlands, Norway, Poland, Portugal, Romania, Serbia, Seychelles, Slovakia, Slovenia, Spain, Sweden, Switzerland, Turkey, Ukraine.
+Antigua and Barbuda, Argentina, Austria, Bahamas, Belgium, Bulgaria, Croatia, Cyprus, Czech Republic, Denmark, Dominican Republic, Estonia, Finland, France, Germany, Greece, Hungary, Iceland, Italy, Latvia, Liechtenstein, Lithuania, Luxembourg, Malaysia, Malta, Netherlands, Norway, Poland, Portugal, Romania, Serbia, Seychelles, Slovakia, Slovenia, Spain, Sweden, Switzerland, Turkey and Ukraine.

 30-day stay period

 Residents of UAE who hold passports from the following countries can also enter Qatar without any prior visa arrangements and obtain a visa waiver on arrival.
-The waiver, however, will be valid only for 30 days from the date of issuance and entitle its holder to spend up to 30 days in Qatar, during either a single trip or on multiple trips.
+The waiver, however, is valid only for 30 days from the date of issuance and entitles its holder to spend up to 30 days in Qatar, either on a single trip or on multiple trips.

-Andorra, Australia, Azerbaijan, Belarus, Bolivia, Brazil, Brunei, Canada, Chile, China, Colombia, Costa Rica, Cuba, Ecuador, Falkland Islands, French Guiana, Georgia, Guyana, Hong Kong, India, Indonesia, Iran, Ireland, Japan, Kazakhstan, Lebanon, Macau, Macedonia, Maldives, Mauritius, Mexico, Moldova, Monaco, Montenegro, New Zealand, Pakistan, Panama, Paraguay, Peru, Russia, Rwanda, San Marino, Singapore, South Africa, South Korea, Suriname, Thailand, United Kingdom, United States, Uruguay, Vatican City, Venezuela.
+Andorra, Australia, Azerbaijan, Belarus, Bolivia, Bosnia and Herzegovina, Brazil, Brunei, Canada, Chile, China, Colombia, Costa Rica, Cuba, Ecuador, Falkland Islands, French Guiana, Georgia, Guyana, Hong Kong, India, Indonesia, Iran, Ireland, Japan, Kazakhstan, Lebanon, Macao, Macedonia, Maldives, Mauritius, Mexico, Moldova, Monaco, Montenegro, New Zealand, Pakistan, Panama, Paraguay, Peru, Russia, Rwanda, San Marino, Singapore, South Africa, South Korea, Suriname, Thailand, United Kingdom, United States, Uruguay, Uzbekistan Vatican City and Venezuela.

 Qatar e-visa for UAE residents

-UAE residents who do not hold passports from any of the above countries but have a valid residence permit or visit visa to either Schengen countries, Australia, Canada, the UK, USA or New Zealand, can apply for Qatar ETA (also called Qatar e-visa or Qatar online visa).
+UAE residents who do not hold passports from any of the above countries but have a valid residence permit or visit visa to either Schengen countries, Australia, Canada, the UK, USA or New Zealand can apply for Qatar ETA (also called Qatar e-visa or Qatar online visa).
+These residents must register with the Hayya website or the Hayya mobile app in order to obtain e-visas.

-Such residents of the UAE can apply for the e-visa here.
+Such residents of the UAE can apply for the Hayya website to get the e-visa here.
 They will need to submit the following documents:

 Qatar visa fee for UAE residents